Woody Allen: 1965–1976: Broadway debut and early films

-Allen's first movie was the Charles K. Feldman production What's New Pussycat?
-(1965) Allen was disappointed with the final product, which led him to direct every film he wrote thereafter except Play It Again, Sam.
-Allen's first directorial effort was What's Up, Tiger Lily?
-(1966, co-written with Mickey Rose).
-That same year, Allen wrote the play Don't Drink the Water, starring Lou Jacobi, Kay Medford, Anita Gillette, and Allen's future movie co-star Tony Roberts.
+Allen's first produced screenplay was What's New Pussycat?
+(1965) His directorial debut (co-written with Mickey Rose) was What's Up, Tiger Lily?
+(1966).
+That year, Allen wrote the play Don't Drink the Water, starring Lou Jacobi, Kay Medford, Anita Gillette and Tony Roberts.
 In 1994 Allen directed and starred in a second version for television, with Michael J. Fox and Mayim Bialik.

-The next play Allen wrote for Broadway was Play It Again, Sam, which opened on February 12, 1969, starring Allen, Diane Keaton and Roberts.
-The play received a positive review from Clive Barnes of The New York Times, who wrote, "Not only are Mr. Allen's jokes—with their follow-ups, asides, and twists—audaciously brilliant (only Neil Simon and Elaine May can equal him in this season's theater) but he has a great sense of character".
+Allen's next Broadway play was Play It Again, Sam, which opened on February 12, 1969, starring Allen, Roberts, and Diane Keaton.
+Clive Barnes wrote, "Not only are Mr. Allen's jokes—with their follow-ups, asides, and twists—audaciously brilliant (only Neil Simon and Elaine May can equal him in this season's theater) but he has a great sense of character".
 The play was significant to Keaton's budding career, and she has said she was in "awe" of Allen even before auditioning for her role, which was the first time she met him.
-In 2013, Keaton said that she "fell in love with him right away", adding, "I wanted to be his girlfriend so I did something about it."
+In 2013, Keaton said she "fell in love with him right away", adding, "I wanted to be his girlfriend so I did something about it."
 For her performance she was nominated for a Tony Award for Best Featured Actress in a Play.
-After co-starring alongside Allen in the subsequent film version of Play It Again, Sam, she acted in seven more of his films. including Sleeper, Love and Death, Annie Hall, Interiors, and Manhattan.
+After co-starring with Allen in the film version of Play It Again, Sam, she acted in seven more of his films.
 Keaton said of their collaboration: "He showed me the ropes and I followed his lead.
 He is the most disciplined person I know.
 He works very hard".